 The arts@leeds grant scheme is a longer term funding option.
 It is administered on a three year cycle.
-Applications for the 2015 to 2018 cycle opened on the 14 August 2014.
-We welcome applications from organisations that are not currently fu nded by arts@leeds, but the maximum amount that can be applied for by new applicants is £2500.
-For the application form and guidance notes please see the documents section.
-The deadline for applications is midnight on Monday 13th October 2014.
+Applications for the 2015 to 2018 cycle opened on the 14 August 2014 and closed at midnight on Monday 13th October 2014.
+For an example application form and guidance notes please see the documents section.

 The Leeds Inspired grant scheme has been launched to support new projects or create new work for the city’s vibrant cultural programme.
 All events are featured on the Leeds Inspired website, which is fast becoming the go-to guide for planning your free time in Leeds.
 You can download information about how to apply from the Leeds Inspired website (see external links section).
 There are a variety of grants offered on a rolling system, with up to £15,000 available.
 Please see the website for application deadlines.

-The Arts Development team have updated our database of funding sources for cultural and community projects for 2014.
+The Arts Development team have a database of funding sources for cultural and community projects.
 Please see the Documents section on this page

 Holocaust Memorial Day is the international day of remembrance for victims of the Holocaust, Nazi Persecution and of other genocides.
 2015 marked the 70th anniversary of the liberation of Auschwitz-Birkenau, and the 20th anniversary of the genocide in Srebrenica, Bosnia.

 The 2015 Civic Remembrance Event took place on Sunday 25 January, 2pm at Leeds Town Hall The Headrow Leeds, LS1 3AD

 The Lord Mayor of Leeds and hundreds of local people spent an afternoon of commemoration in response to the international Holocaust Memorial Day theme of Keep the Memory Alive.